CrashServer/Foxsample/README.md

 10 - You can adjust the volume of the listen samples in the program.
 Doesn't affect the files.
      You can listen in endless loop the samples.

+## Future upgrade
+ * function to convert files to wav 44000 16 bits
+ * auto-update the dictionary when changes
+ * possibility to edit the dictionary

 ## Authors

 * **Zbdm**